bkumar0801/tdd-java/README.md

    - Another class `Node` and
    - `CreateNode` method in `LinkList` class with a parameter of `int` type

-These things are very clear from the test case.
-Also, to make the test pass `CreateNode(int info)` should return a valid `Node` object.
+These informations are very clear from the written test case.
+The test is `assertNotEquals(null, actual)`, it means, to make this test pass `CreateNode(int info)` should just return a valid `Node` object, and that's enough.

 #### Evolved code
 ```
 public class LinkList {
     public boolean isEmpty() {